dragoon/dragoon.github.io/_posts/2017-05-06-gtfs-visualizations.md

  - visualization
 ---

+Recently I came across a GitHub repo for visualizing GTFS data: [github.com/cmichi/gtfs-visualizations](https://github.com/cmichi/gtfs-visualizations)
+(specifically public transport routes on the map).
-Recently I came across a GitHub repo for visualizing GTFS data: [github.com/cmichi/gtfs-visualizations](https://github.com/cmichi/gtfs-visualizations).
-The project looked very interesting and promising, and I wanted to apply it on my own GTFS datasets of Hamburg, Berlin, etc. It turned out there were several issues.
+The project looked very interesting and promising, so I wanted to apply it on my own GTFS datasets for Hamburg, Berlin and others.

+Turned out there were several issues with the data processing scripts.
-However, the code was not able to process large GTFS dataset, not only it loaded GTFS files themselves into memory, it also generated large intermediate shape files, which [Processing](https://processing.org/) framework was not able to process and generate visualizations.
+First, the code was not able to process large GTFS datasets.
+Not only it loaded all GTFS files into memory (sometimes more than couple Gb), it also generated large intermediate shape files, which [Processing](https://processing.org/) framework was not able to process and generate visualizations.

 After several nights of work, I was able to address the large file issue by reworking the process of generating intermediate files.
-The output now has a small footprint not much larger than a ``shapes.txt`` file from the GTFS source.
-I have also reworked the visualization code by iterating over the intermediate file instead of loading it again completely into memory.
+The output now has a much smaller footprint, not larger than a ``shapes.txt`` file from the GTFS data.
+I have also reworked the visualization code by iterating over the intermediate file instead of loading it completely into memory.

-Then I added some parametrization to the script and a possibility to restrict the visualization area by specifying the maximum allowed distance from the center.
+As extra perks, I've added some parametrization and a possibility to restrict the map area by specifying the maximum allowed distance from the center.

 The fork is located here:
 [https://github.com/dragoon/gtfs-visualizations](https://github.com/dragoon/gtfs-visualizations)